symfony/symfony-docs/components/console/helpers/processhelper.rst

     $helper->run($output, $process, 'The process failed :(');

-A custom process callback can be passed as fourth argument, refer to the :doc:`Process Component </components/process>` for callback documentation::
+A custom process callback can be passed as the fourth argument.
+Refer to the :doc:`Process Component </components/process>` for callback documentation::

     use Symfony\Component\Process\Process;